nerfkidjcb/ServiceMonitor/README.md

 <br><br><br>

 # Dependencies
-### Make sure you have these Python modules installed by running `pip install requirements.txt`
+### Make sure you have these Python modules installed by running `pip install -r requirements.txt`
 - `matplotlib` - For plotting, of course
 - `paramiko` - For ssh connections